pandas-dev/pandas-governance/projectlicense.md

 pandas license
 ==============

-Copyright (c) 2012-2016, pandas Development Team
+Copyright (c) 2012-2016, pandas Development Team.
 All rights reserved.

-Copyright (c) 2011-2012, Lambda Foundry, Inc. and pandas Development Team All rights reserved.
+Copyright (c) 2011-2012, Lambda Foundry, Inc. and pandas Development Team.
+All rights reserved.

-Copyright (c) 2008-2011 AQR Capital Management, LLC All rights reserved.
+Copyright (c) 2008-2011 AQR Capital Management, LLC.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without